MonsOlympus/UE4-WikiBook/References/Macros.md

 UPROPERTY() is used.

 #### UFUNCTION()
-Should not be used with Struct Member Functions!
+<div id="Warning">Should not be used with Struct Member Functions!</div>

 UFUNCTION(BlueprintPure, Category = "Attrbiutes")

+UE_DEPRECATED(4.23, "Replace with GetAuthoredNameForField or UField::GetAuthoredName")

 #### PROJECT_API